 The campaign finale took place at Times Square in New York.
 They set up a pop up agency there, from which they designed the last ‘Daily Twist’, based on suggestions from fans.
 Earlier that morning, the brand had asked its Twitter followers and Facebook fans to offer ideas, which were going up live on a billboard.
 Creatives would select the best ones and three of them were then put to an online vote.
 The winning cookie, celebrating the anniversary of the first high five, was designed on the spot and was displayed on a big billboard.

-This combination of the online and offline worlds and the mix of social and traditional marketing allowed for a greater experience and showed that Oreo is mastering the integrated marketing approach that I recently wrote about here on the blog.
+A seamless flow between the online and offline worlds, and the mix of social and traditional marketing allowed for a greater experience and showed that Oreo mastered the integrated marketing approach.